-(a) all fire fighters receive the training necessary to ensure that the fire fighter is able to carry out safely any emergency operation that the fire fighter will be expected to carry out;

-(c) a written record is kept of all training delivered to fire fighters pursuant to this Part.

-(2) An employer shall ensure that every firefighting vehicle is operated by a competent operator.
+- (a) all fire fighters receive the training necessary to ensure that the fire fighter is able to carry out safely any emergency operation that the fire fighter will be expected to carry out; - (b) the training required by clause (a) is provided by competent persons; and - (c) a written record is kept of all training delivered to fire fighters pursuant to this Part. - (2) An employer shall ensure that every firefighting vehicle is operated by a competent operator.